 Aquila Patterson Read

-Aquila Read, organist and voice teacher, has enjoyed a varied career as a music teacher and church musician.
-Born and raised in Florida, she started piano at age eight.
+Aquila Read, organist and voice teacher, enjoyed a varied career as a music teacher and church musician.
+Born January 21, 1933, to Albert and Clairce Hall Patterson and raised in Florida, she started piano at age eight.
 Although both of her parents had a natural ability in music, they had not had an opportunity to develop their talent.

 Aquila attended public school through grade school and graduated from Bay County High School in Panama City, Florida, in 1950.
 That fall, she enrolled as a pre-nursing student at Madison College, a self-supporting Seventh-day Adventist school in Tennessee.